Summary

 - ^ “Congressman Tony Gonzales, House GOP Colleagues Urge Removal of Red Flag Law From NDAA”.
 September 30, 2021.
 Retrieved July 20, 2022.

 - ^ Dearman, Eleanor.
 “Congressman Will Hurd picks who he wants to replace him in 23rd District”.
 El Paso Times.
+Archived from the original on October 29, 2020.
 Retrieved November 4, 2020.

 External links